Lissy93/dashy/docs/developing.md

 ├── App.vue                       # Vue.js starting file
 ├── assets                        # Static non-compiled assets
 │  ├── fonts                      # .ttf font files
-│  ╰── interface-icons            # SVG icons used in the app ├── components                    # All front-end Vue web components │  ├── Configuration              # Components relating to the user config pop-up │  │  ├── CloudBackupRestore.vue  # Form where the user manages cloud sync options
-│  │  ├── ConfigContainer.vue     # Main container, wrapping all other config components
+│  ├── locales                    # All app text, each language in a separate JSON file │  ╰── interface-icons            # SVG icons used in the app ├── components                    # All front-end Vue web components │  ├── Configuration              # Components relating to the user config pop-up │  │  ├── AppInfoModal.vue        # A modal showing core app info, like version, language, etc │  │  ├── CloudBackupRestore.vue  # Form where the user manages cloud sync options │  │  ├── ConfigContainer.vue     # Main container, wrapping all other config components
 │  │  ├── CustomCss.vue           # Form where the user can input custom CSS
 │  │  ├── EditSiteMeta.vue        # Form where the user can edit site meta data
-│  │  ╰── JsonEditor.vue          # JSON editor, where the user can modify the main config file
+│  │  ├── JsonEditor.vue          # JSON editor, where the user can modify the main config file
+│  │  ╰── RebuildApp.vue          # A component allowing user to trigger a rebuild through the UI
 │  ├── FormElements               # Basic form elements used throughout the app │  │  ├── Button.vue              # Standard button component
-│  │  └── Input.vue               # Standard text field input component
+│  │  ╰── Input.vue               # Standard text field input component
 │  ├── LinkItems                  # Components for Sections and Link Items │  │  ├── Collapsable.vue         # The collapsible functionality of sections
+│  │  ├── ContextMenu.vue         # The right-click menu, for showing Item opening methods and info
 │  │  ├── IframeModal.vue         # Pop-up iframe modal, for viewing websites within the app
 │  │  ├── Item.vue                # Main link item, which is displayed within an item group
 │  │  ├── ItemGroup.vue           # Item group is a section containing icons
 │  │  ├── ItemIcon.vue            # The icon used by both items and sections
-│  │  ╰── ItemOpenMethodIcon.vue  # A small icon, visible on hover, indicating opening method
+│  │  ├── ItemOpenMethodIcon.vue  # A small icon, visible on hover, indicating opening method
+│  │  ╰── StatusIndicator.vue     # Traffic light dot, showing if app is online or down
 │  ├── PageStrcture               # Components relating the main structure of the page │  │  ├── Footer.vue              # Footer, visible at the bottom of all pages
-│  │  ├── Header.vue              # Header, visible at the top of pages, and includes title and nav │  │  ├── Nav.vue                 # Navigation bar, includes a list of links
+│  │  ├── Header.vue              # Header, visible at the top of pages, and includes title and nav │  │  ├── LoadingScreen.vue       # Splash screen shown on first load
+│  │  ├── Nav.vue                 # Navigation bar, includes a list of links
 │  │  ╰── PageTitle.vue           # Page title and sub-title, visible within the Header
+│  ╰── Settings                   # Components relating to the quick-settings, in the top-right │     ├── AppButtons.vue          # Logout button and other app info
+│     ├── ConfigLauncher.vue      # Icon that when clicked will launch the Configuration component
+│     ├── CustomThemeMaker.vue    # Color pickers for letting user build their own theme
-│  ╰── Settings                   # Components relating to the quick-settings, in the top-right │     ├── ConfigLauncher.vue      # Icon that when clicked will launch the Configuration component │     ├── ItemSizeSelector.vue    # Set of buttons used to set and save item size │     ├── KeyboardShortcutInfo.vue# Small pop-up displaying the available keyboard shortcuts │     ├── LayoutSelector.vue      # Set of buttons, letting the user select their desired layout │     ├── SearchBar.vue           # The input field in the header, used for searching the app │     ├── SettingsContainer.vue   # Container that wraps all the quick-settings components
+│     ├── ItemSizeSelector.vue    # Set of buttons used to set and save item size │     ├── KeyboardShortcutInfo.vue# Small pop-up displaying the available keyboard shortcuts │     ├── LanguageSwitcher.vue    # Dropdown in a modal for changing app language
+│     ├── LayoutSelector.vue      # Set of buttons, letting the user select their desired layout │     ├── SearchBar.vue           # The input field in the header, used for searching the app │     ├── SettingsContainer.vue   # Container that wraps all the quick-settings components